 - If the value of S1 is not 0 and the external interrupt does not occur, the target number output pulses are output.
 The range of S1 is between -2,147,483,648 to +2,147,483,647, and the +/- sign means the positive or negative direction. - 2.
 When the value of S2 is less than or equal to 0, the output is not enabled.
 If the output frequency is greater than the maximum frequency, the PLC processes it as the maximum output frequency. - 3.
 S3 can specify the M or X device as the input point.
 The input source signal is affected by the scan cycle if the selected input point is not in X0.0-X0.15 in the PLC. - 4.
 You must use the instruction by combining the input point number and the external interrupt program to achieve the real-time ramp-down output.
-For the rising-edge or falling-edge trigger for the external interrupt, select the triggers in the external interrupt program in ISPSoft. - A. Using the external interrupt (I0xx, I1xx): when the external interrupt occurs, the ramp-down stop is performed after the mark signal is received.
-No operation is performed if the external interrupt is not enabled. - B. Without using the external interrupt (I0xx, I1xx): When the instruction is executed, the ramp-down stop is performed after the mark signal is received if the rising edge occurs at X point and it is affected by the scan time - 5.
+For the rising-edge or falling-edge trigger for the external interrupt, select the triggers in the external interrupt program in ISPSoft. - A. Using the external interrupt (e.g. I0xx, I1xx): when the external interrupt occurs, the ramp-down stop is performed after the mark signal is received.
+No operation is performed if the external interrupt is not enabled. - B. Without using the external interrupt (I0xx, I1xx): When the instruction is executed, the ramp-down stop is performed after the mark signal is received if the rising edge occurs at X point or M device.
+It is affected by the scan time. - 5.
 The number of output pulses in the fore mask section is between 1-S4.
 When the setting value for S4 is 0, it means the fore- mask section function is disabled.
 When the number of pulses to be masked exceeds the value of S1, the instruction takes the target number of output pulses S1 as the number to be masked.
 If the external input trigger occurs within the number of output pulses to be masked, the external input interrupt is automatically invalid. - 6.
-The number of output pulses in the rear mask section is between S_5 and S_1 .
-When $S_5 = 0$ or $S_5 >= S_1$, the rear mask section function is disabled.
+The number of output pulses in the rear mask section is between $S_5$ and $S_1$ .
+When $S_5 = 0$ or $S_5 >= S_1$ , the rear mask section function is disabled.
 When the external input trigger occurs in the masked sections, the external input interrupt is automatically invalid.
-When $S_4 > S_5$, it indicates the external input interrupt is invalid in the output process. - 7.
-If the fore and rear mask sections are both set and $S_4 < S_5$, the valid input interrupt occurs in the section between S_4+1 and S_5-1 . - 8.
-If S_6 is set to 0 after the mark signal is received, it means that the ramp-down stop is performed based on the ramp-down time.
-If S_6 =-1 or < 0 after the mark signal is received, it means that the output immediately stops.
-If the setting value of S_6 is not enough to achieve the ramp-down stop within the ramp-down time, the instruction limits the target frequency and performs the ramp-down stop in accordance with the set ramp-down time.
-If S_6 is greater than the number of pulses output within the ramp-down time, the instruction outputs the number of redundant pulses with the same output frequency when the interrupt is triggered, and then performs the ramp-down process. - 9.
-If the output has entered the ramp-down process when the external input interrupt trigger occurs, the instruction completes the output of the number of pulses specified by S6.
+When $S_4 > S_5$ , it indicates the external input interrupt is invalid in the output process. - 7.
+If the fore and rear mask sections are both set and $S_4 < S_5$ , the valid input interrupt occurs in the section between $S_4+1$ and $S_5-1$ . - 8.
+For PLC with FW V1.04.00 (V1.04.00 included) or previous versions:

+9. For PLC with FW V1.06.00 (V1.06.00 included) or later: If S6 is set to 0 after the mark signal is received, it means that the ramp-down stop is performed based on the ramp-down time.
+If S6 is set to -1 after the mark signal is received, it means that the output immediately stops.
+If S6 is set to >0 after the mark signal is received and if the setting value of S6 is not enough to achieve the ramp-down stop within the ramp-down time, the instruction limits the target frequency and performs the ramp-down stop in accordance with the set ramp-down time.
+If S6 is greater than the number of pulses output within the ramp-down time, the instruction outputs the number of redundant pulses with the same output frequency when the interrupt is triggered, and then performs the ramp-down process.